DarkenedBright/hypixel-go-sdk/openapi/docs/SkyBlockProfileMemberLeveling.md

 `func (o *SkyBlockProfileMemberLeveling) HasSelectedSymbol() bool`

 HasSelectedSymbol returns a boolean if a field has been set.

+### GetTaskSort

+`func (o *SkyBlockProfileMemberLeveling) GetTaskSort() SkyBlockProfileMemberLevelingTaskSort`

+GetTaskSort returns the TaskSort field if non-nil, zero value otherwise.

+### GetTaskSortOk

+`func (o *SkyBlockProfileMemberLeveling) GetTaskSortOk() (*SkyBlockProfileMemberLevelingTaskSort, bool)`

+GetTaskSortOk returns a tuple with the TaskSort field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetTaskSort

+`func (o *SkyBlockProfileMemberLeveling) SetTaskSort(v SkyBlockProfileMemberLevelingTaskSort)`

+SetTaskSort sets TaskSort field to given value.

+### HasTaskSort

+`func (o *SkyBlockProfileMemberLeveling) HasTaskSort() bool`

+HasTaskSort returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)